 The narrow top-rib is laid true, as are the fairly wide side ribs.
 The finish on the muzzle is tidy and workmanlike without any gaps.
 The blacking has a good depth of colour.
 It is evenly applied and there is some fancy work in the form of jewelling applied to the breech sides of the monoblock.

-The Baikal 12-bore is fitted with optional screw-in choke tubes.
+The Baikal 12-bore is fitted with optional screw-in shotgun choke tubes.
 There are three tubes suitable for steel and/or lead.
 There are seven chokes available, from skeet to extra-full choke.
 A slight disappointment is the choke key.
-Though adequate it is not as substantial as one might expect from a Baikal.
+It’s okay but not as substantial as you would expect from a Baikal.

 Good shot patterns